WuJinfeng0715/WuJinfeng.github.io/_posts/2024-05-30-Resources for Social Science Research.md

 ---
-title: 'Resources for Empirical Social Science'
+title: 'Public Resources for Empirical Social Science'
 date: 2024-05-30
 permalink: /posts/2024/05/resource_sosc/
 tags:
   - Research
 ---

-This is a list of some public resources for empirical social science, which I update from time to time.
+This is a list of some public resources for empirical social science, which I collecte from the Internet and update from time to time.

 ## Causal Inference